Arrenval/Yet-Another-Addon/README.md

 Installing this as an addon and later updating to an extension will incur a loss of user preferences, and vice versa.

 ## Licensing
-The remaining code within this tool is made for the Blender API and follows its GPL3 licensing, read the *LICENSE.md* for details.
+The code within this tool is made for the Blender API and follows its GPL3 licensing, read the *LICENSE.md* for details.
 However, I do humbly request that it does not be used for creating mods or assets that are behind a permanent paywall.

 ##### Final Fantasy XIV © SQUARE ENIX CO., LTD. All Rights Reserved.
 This add-on is not affiliated with SQUARE ENIX CO., LTD. in any way.